Manage Distributed Version Control with Mercurial

 If you need to modify a revision after a changeset is already committed, you can revert the current working copy to a previous version:

 This reverts the working copy to the 4th revision.
 Make the required modification and then commit the change as normal.
 Then merge the new changes into the latest version of your repository:

 Depending on the nature of the change,

 merge may resolve all changes without any errors.
 However, in some cases where a change is non-trivial, this will create merge conflicts.
 In these cases, issue the following command:

 hg resolve --list

 This generates a list of the changes that need to be resolved before the merge will succeed.
 Each file will need to be resolved in sequence.
-Issue the following command to “mark” each file as resolved:
+When finished, issue the following command to mark each file as resolved:

-When all changes have been resolved, issue the
+When all changes have been resolved, commit them with

-hg commit command to complete the merge and continue developing from the most recent version of your repository.
+hg commit and continue developing from the most recent version of your repository.

-If at any point you find yourself working in a revision and you would like to revert to the most recent commit, issue the following command:
+If at any point you find yourself working in a revision and you would like to revert to the most recent commit:

 hg update tip